-It’s 1840 and the monks at Rila Monastery have a problem: how to communicate Biblical stories to the faithful who are unable to read.
+It’s 1840 and the monks at Rila Monastery have a problem: how to communicate Biblical stories to the faithful who can’t read.

-Christians faced this literacy problem from the beginning of the faith, and the solution was art.
+Christians faced this literacy problem from its earliest days, and the solution was art.
 Drawings, paintings, sculptures, and stained glass windows – all did the job.
 But at Rila the art form of choice was vibrant, detailed frescoes.

-The Nativity of the Virgin Church dominates the courtyard and vivid frescoes cover every square inch of the wall and ceiling of the wrap-around portico, These brilliant, multicolored murals rival even the most lavish holy shrines around the world, and their state of preservation is remarkable.
+The Nativity of the Virgin Church dominates the courtyard of the monastery, and vivid frescoes cover every square inch of the wall and ceiling of its wrap-around portico, These brilliant, technicolor murals rival even the most lavish holy shrines around the world, and their state of preservation is remarkable.

 Beginning at floor level, and extending into the domes overhead, the complex artwork tells Biblical stories, as well as cautionary tales, about what “Un-Christian behavior” means for one’s soul.
 The Orthodox Church has a Sunday service, but even before the priest arrives, this intense artwork is a visual reminder and the opening act for the official service.